About SCIPP

 SCIPP region

-SCIPP is a partnership between the University of Oklahoma, Louisiana State University, Texas Sea Grant at Texas A&M University, and Adaptation International.
+SCIPP is a partnership between the University of Oklahoma, Louisiana State University, Louisiana State University Health Sciences Center, Texas Sea Grant at Texas A&M University, and Adaptation International.
 Established in 2008, SCIPP is one of several NOAA Climate Adaptation Partnerships teams, formerly Regional Integrated Sciences and Assessments.
 The core office connects closely with other regional climate services partners, including but not limited to the NOAA Southern Regional Climate Center, USGS South Central Climate Adaptation Science Center, USDA Southern Plains Climate Hub, and State Climate Offices.
 We also collaborate with state and local government agencies, non-profit organizations, professional associations, and more through our research and engagement.

 The SCIPP team includes expertise from various academic disciplines, including climatology, meteorology, climate adaptation, political science, public administration, business, geography, environmental justice, sociology, and psychology.
 Stakeholder-driven or “co-produced” research is a central tenet of the NOAA CAP program.